The Crystal Queen

 One way persons of all ages contribute and feel necessary is through giving.
 Animals, like the Ariettabird, freely respond to their place in the balance of nature by playing their appropriate roles.
 The Ariettabird’s role is helping to produce a fruitful harvest of Berbilfruit by singing.
 For persons, it is giving to others and making a contribution to society.
 This is in contrast to Tartara, who never learned the pleasures of sharing.
 Instead, she hoarded treasures and therefore never felt necessary or part of a group.
 We should accept the treasures of human companionship and seek to play a role in contributing to society.
 Then we will find in our giving to and receiving from others that we are useful and necessary.

 Perhaps the most notable element of this episode’s Snarf sub-plot is also the most subtle, that being the bond between Snarf and Lion-O. This bond between the two characters is something that would be showcased many times throughout the entire length of the series, both for dramatic effect and also for comedy value, with Snarf doting unnecessarily on the young lord.
 Yet, for all that Snarf worries excessively about Lion-O, in this episode we get to see how deep Snarf’s bond with his former charge actually is, when he see him instinctively react when he believes Lion-O to be in danger.
-Although it would be easy to dismiss this as just excessive worry, it could also be argued that Snarf’s bond with Lion-O is sufficiently deep as to grant him an intuitive insight into the ThunderCat leader’s state of mind, even when seperated by some distance.
+Although it would be easy to dismiss this as just excessive worry, it could also be argued that Snarf’s bond with Lion-O is sufficiently deep as to grant him an intuitive insight into the ThunderCat leader’s state of mind, even when separated by some distance.

-As for the episode’s main theme, that of Queen Tartara and her obsessive desire to possess the Arietta Bird, this is a rather more straightforward storyline.
+As for the episode’s main plot, that of Queen Tartara and her obsessive desire to possess the Arietta Bird, this is a rather more straightforward storyline.
 The character of Queen Tartara, whilst exaggerated, is not entirely unrealistic, for she is not portrayed as a strictly evil, cackling villain, but instead just as an intensely greedy and possessive (and perhaps rather insecure) human.
-Whilst some further explanation as to her background would help to provide insight and motive to the character, rather than just showing her being selfish and greedy for its own sake, nonetheless Queen Tartara serves the storyline of this episode well enough, and enables the writer Leonard Starr to weave a story that teaches the show’s young viewers the ills of being selfish, greedy and possessive in a way that never patronises or talks down to them, a strength of ThunderCats at its best.
+Whilst some further explanation as to her background would help to provide insight and motive to the character, rather than just showing her being selfish and greedy for its own sake, nonetheless Queen Tartara serves the storyline of this episode well enough, and enables the writer Leonard Starr to weave a story that teaches the show’s young viewers the ills of being selfish, greedy and possessive in a way that never patronizes or talks down to them, a strength of ThunderCats at its best.

 In conclusion, “The Crystal Queen” is a good if somewhat uninspiring episode, slightly forgettable but certainly not without its redeeming features, and another great showcase for Snarf.